8.3 Movies and Culture

 These early World War II films sometimes became overtly propagandist, intended to influence American attitudes rather than present a genuine reflection of American sentiments toward the war.
 The U.S. Army developed Frank Capra’s Why We Fight films, for example, first produced in 1942 and later shown to general audiences; they delivered a war message through narrative (Koppes & Black, 1987).
 As the war continued, however, filmmakers opted to forego patriotic themes for a more serious reflection of American sentiments, as exemplified by films like Alfred Hitchcock’s Lifeboat.

 In Mike Nichols’s 1967 film The Graduate, Dustin Hoffman, as the film’s protagonist, enters into a romantic affair with the wife of his father’s business partner.
-However, Mrs. Robinson and the other adults in the film fail to understand the young, alienated hero, who eventually rebels against them.
+However, Mrs. Robinson and the other adults in the movie fail to understand the young, alienated hero, who eventually rebels against them.
 The Graduate, which brought in more than $44 million at the box office, reflected the attitudes of many members of a young generation growing increasingly dissatisfied with what they perceived as repressive social codes established by their more conservative elders (Dirks).

 Bonnie and Clyde’s violence provides one example of the ways films at the time tested the limits of permissible on-screen material.
-The youth culture’s liberal attitudes toward formally taboo subjects like sexuality and drugs began to emerge in film during the late 1960s.
-Like Bonnie and Clyde, Sam Peckinpah’s 1969 Western The Wild Bunch, displays an early example of aestheticized violence in film.
+The youth culture’s liberal attitudes toward formerly taboo subjects like sexuality and drugs began to emerge in film during the late 1960s.
+Like Bonnie and Clyde, Sam Peckinpah’s 1969 Western The Wild Bunch displays an early example of aestheticized violence in cinema.
 The wildly popular Easy Rider (1969)—containing drugs, sex, and violence—may owe a good deal of its initial success to liberalized audiences.
 And in the same year, Midnight Cowboy, one of the first Hollywood films to receive an X rating (in this case for its sexual content), won three Academy Awards, including Best Picture (Belton).
-As the release and subsequently successful reception of these films attest, what at the decade’s outset had started as countercultural had, by the decade’s close, become mainstream.
+As the release and subsequent successful reception of these films attest, what at the decade’s outset had started as countercultural had, by the decade’s close, become mainstream.

 The Hollywood Production Code